 1.25kg Cadbury melts white chocolate or Cadbury dream block white chocolate, or Callebaut white chocolate.
 Nestle white melts will work, but aren’t as delicious

 400ml Sour cream full fat (at least 30%)

 1/4 tsp Fine table salt, more to taste

 A few drops of concentrated natural vanilla extract

 (Ratio is 3:1 White chocolate to Cream)

-In a large microwave-safe bowl place one teaspoon of salt, the white chocolate and sour cream.
-Heat in microwave in one minute bursts, stirring between bursts until combined. (should take roughly 2 and a half minutes in total).
+In a large microwave-safe bowl place one teaspoon of salt, the white chocolate, sour cream, and vinegar.
+Heat in microwave in one-minute bursts, stirring between bursts until combined. (should take roughly 2 and a half minutes in total).
 Once fully combined pour into large sheet pan and place in fridge or freezer and cool until the correct consistency is reached. test by poking at a corner of the pan with a palette knife.

 The most important tip when making ganache is not to overheat it.
 Take time to melt the chocolate into cream slowly.